okitavera/dotfiles/README.md

 #### Disclaimer

-- Just cherry-pick what you want to keep your system clean, the main dotfiles is in `assets` folder.
+- Just cherry-pick what you want to keep your system clean.
 You can install the whole things but I do not recommend it.

 - After pywal, my setup is also depends on this script : `.local/bin/xrgc`.
   It basically used for reading colors from xrdb (`.Xresource`). so be careful when pick something, maybe you need that script on your `$PATH`